andmos/ReadingList-Data/BookNotes/Cryptonomicon.md

 - "I hate e-mail," John says.
 Harvard Li stares him in the eye for a while.
 "What do you mean?"
 "The concept is good.
 The execution is poor.
 People don't observe any security precautions.
 A message arrives claiming to be from Havard Li, they believe it's really from Harvard Li.
 But this message is just a pattern of magnetized spots on a spinning disk somewhere.
 Anyone could forge it."
 "Ah.
 You use digital signature algorithm."
 John considers this carefully.
 "I do not respond to any e-mail that s not digitally signed.
 Digital signature algorithm refers to one technique for signing them.
 It is a good technique, but it could be better."

 - "I know you're expecting me to ask for morphine, but I'm not gonna," Shaftoe says.
 "I just want to talk."
 "Oh," Root says.
 "Should I put on my chaplain hat, then?"
 "I'm a fucking Protestant.
 I can talk to God myself whenever I goddamn well feel like it."

+- "How's the cable business" she mutters.
+Months ago, she gave up even trying to hide her scorn for the dull work of cable-laying.
+Pretenses are shabby things that, like papier-mâché houses, must be energetically maintained or they will dissolve.